thebigG/GoMan/README.md

 "Chewing, Breadstick, Single, B.wav" by InspectorJ (www.jshaw.co.uk) of Freesound.org

 NOTES:
 - The y delta is 24 for most of the food.
+Same goes for x.